 And there you have it!
 That wasn’t so bad, right?

 It is time to market your book.
 The traditional way of selling books is over; you now need a well-thought-out well-thought-out social media plan, you can promote your book to millions of potential readers.
-You need to deploy every online platform like creating facebook community around theme of your book, offering to you Instagram follower or creating a smart funnel using platform like Clickfunnel to target your message and brand to very specific audience
+You need to deploy every online platform like creating facebook community around theme of your book, offering to you Instagram followers or creating a smart funnel using platform like Clickfunnel to target your message and brand to very specific audience

 Then you need a print and fulfillment partner.
 You could go to a traditional publishing house.
 There’s nothing wrong with that.
 Except, that it’s incredibly expensive.
 Oh, not to mention that all your effort and money might go to waste!

 But Acutrack is here to help.
-We are one of the few companies that offer both fulfillment and publishing services, allowing our customers to seamlessly integrate all of their logistical needs with just one partner.
+We are one of the few companies that offer both fulfillment and printing services, allowing our customers to seamlessly integrate all of their logistical needs with just one partner.
 Well, that’s not just a fantastical dream anymore.
 We let you focus on the things you love most — expanding your empire!

 What are you waiting for?
 Realize your dreams.
 To learn more about how Acutrack can help you achieve your goals, talk to one of our experts.